tonghuikang/blog/_posts/2025-12-23-tracing-claude-code-sessions.md

 This was built[^mcp][^updates] with Claude Code itself.

 [^mcp]: I was using [`@modelcontextprotocol/server-puppeteer`](https://www.npmjs.com/package/@modelcontextprotocol/server-puppeteer) to [manipulate](https://github.com/modelcontextprotocol/servers-archived/tree/main/src/puppeteer) the browser.
 According to the npm site, the package is no longer supported.
-As I write this, I [found](https://www.reddit.com/r/ClaudeAI/comments/1li46d8/puppeteer_mcp_server_is_archived_any_alternatives/) out that that I can use [`@playwright/mcp`](https://www.npmjs.com/package/@playwright/mcp) instead.
+As I write this, I [found](https://www.reddit.com/r/ClaudeAI/comments/1li46d8/puppeteer_mcp_server_is_archived_any_alternatives/) out that I can use [`@playwright/mcp`](https://www.npmjs.com/package/@playwright/mcp) instead.

 [^updates]: It is unlikely that I will include more sessions.
 The main objective of making this prototype is to write this blogpost, which has been achieved.
 I will only add sessions if I have something I want to explicitly share - for example the methods on prompting Claude Code or to reproduce a certain bug with Claude Code.
-It is also likely that I will move on to different prototype.
+It is also likely that I will move on to a different prototype.
 It might be possible that Claude Code builds this and this prototype is no longer needed.

 Reasons that I am building this

 - Persist and visualize my own Claude Code sessions in one place
-- Share how I prompt the Claude Code (and my views on prompting)
+- Share how I prompt Claude Code (and my views on prompting)
-- Deliver some views on evaluation and training could be done
+- Deliver some views on how evaluation and training could be done